IBM/svn-connector-for-storediq/README.md

   * *lstat()* gets called if a directory is chosen to list the files.
 This method retrieves the file system-specific attributes like size, timestamp etc. for the specified file.

   > **Note:** This pattern provides you code only for read capability of svn connector.
-It can extended further for write and delete capability.
+It can be extended further to add write and delete capability.

 ### 2. Integrate the Connector with live IBM StoredIQ